Tai chi looks easy enough, but sometimes looks can be deceiving. If you’ve never done tai chi before, it may seem especially intimidating to you.

 Have you ever tried something that was extremely difficult at first, like knitting, playing an instrument, or learning a new sport?

-• Endurance; and
+• Patience • Endurance; and • Practice

 … usually pay off in the end.